Goals, Objectives, Planned Activities and Roadmap

 By September 2025:

-• A Caucus for the Coalition has been established at the UN General Assembly;
+• A Caucus of participating states for the Coalition, possibly under a different name, has been established at the UN General Assembly;

 Second Stage